Selenium Client Driver

 The selenium package is used to automate web browser interaction from Python.

-Several browsers/drivers are supported (Firefox, Chrome, Internet Explorer), as well as the Remote protocol.
+Several browsers/drivers are supported (Firefox, Chrome, Edge, Safari), as well as the Remote protocol.

 Supported Python Versions